Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 This is because it won’t take much to get that amplifier to send more than 130 watts, potentially damaging the speaker.

-Having said that, as long as you are careful with the volume control, you can drive any set of speakers with any amplifier – regardless of its power.
+Having said that, as long as you are careful with the volume control, you can drive any speakers with any amplifier – regardless of its power.

 It’s just safer to match them a bit better to avoid breaking something.